PoCInnovation/Workshops/software/28.Gin/README.md

 ## Step 2: Diversify your API

 Now that you are familiar with the creation of an endpoint, we'll use different HTTP methods!
-You already used `GET`, but [many other exists](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) and you can even [pass data to it using headers, body, query params...](https://rapidapi.com/guides/send-data-to-server) :slight_smile:
+You already used `GET`, but [many other exists](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) and you can even [pass data to it using headers, body, query params...](https://rapidapi.com/guides/send-data-to-server) 🙂

 Let's create two other endpoints: